Event Wrap: IETF 95 & DNS OARC 24, Buenos Aires

 Obelisco de Buenos Aires.
 Image Credit: Jesus Alexander Reyes Sánchez

-APNIC participated at the DNS-OARC 24 workshop and IETF 95 meeting, held back-to-back, from 31 March to 8 April in Buenos Aires, Argentina.
+APNIC participated in the DNS-OARC 24 workshop and IETF 95 meeting, held back-to-back, from 31 March to 8 April in Buenos Aires, Argentina.

 The Domain Name System Operations Analysis and Research Center (DNS-OARC) is a non-profit, membership organization that seeks to improve the security, stability, and understanding of the Internet’s DNS infrastructure.
 It holds two meetings per year.